 It’s critical to be transparent and let your users know when you’re not pursuing a feature.
 They won’t mind as long as you let them know and give some explanation.

 To keep a clear and useful overview, it’s not bad to introduce a little barrier as a filter to get requests that are actually pressing issues.
 For more guided feedback, determine the features to vote on yourself.
 Either way: curation is key.

 A good example of such a board is the one by Buffer.
 The product is widely known and has many users, but there are remarkably few requests on the board.
 It’s guided to provide useful insights to the product team.

 Also be considerate about what solution to pick.
 As mentioned, public vote counts can provide serious bias, so think that through and decide if that's an issue to you.
 You might also want your users to not only do a '+1' but them include an explanation on why it's important to them.

 Think before you act

 So before you open up that voting board with a few clicks, consider what you want to achieve and how to get the right feedback to support your decisions.
-The best feedback might be in front of you already.
-In any case, listen carefully to your users and don’t be afraid to say NO :).
+In any case, do make sure you listen carefully to your users and don’t be afraid to say NO :).